-The HDS4500 measures distances up to 53m, while the HDS3000 and the ILRIS can measure up to 100m and 1500m, respectively.
-Due to the limited speed of 1500 or 4000 points per second and due to the limited field of view it turned out very soon, that the ILRIS scanners and the HDS 3000 are not useful for the busy and narrow streets of the project area.
+Table 1.
+Major specifications of the terrestrial laser scanning systems used Figure 1.
+Terrestrial laser scanners used: Leica HDS4500, Leica HDS3000, and Optech ILRIS-3D, target for registration and geo-referencing of scans The HDS4500 measures distances up to 53m, while the HDS3000 and the ILRIS can measure up to 100m and 1500m, respectively.
+Due to the limited speed of 1500 or 4000 points per second and due to the limited field of view it quickly became clear that the ILRIS scanners and the HDS 3000 are not useful for the busy and narrow streets of the project area.
 These scanners are more suitable for the documentation of landmarks.
 Thus, all buildings were scanned with a scan resolution of ~15mm at the object using four HDS4500.
-For data processing of the scanned point clouds, which includes registration, georeferencing and segmentation of the point clouds, five licenses of Cyclone 5.2 and four licenses of Polyworks 4.1 were used in the office.
+For data processing of the scanned point clouds, which includes registration, geo-referencing and segmentation of the point clouds, five licenses of Cyclone 5.2 and four licenses of Polyworks 4.1 were used in the office.
+For the scanning of the buildings, targets were used as control points for registration and georeferencing of the scans from different scan stations as illustrated in Fig. 1 (right).
+The targets have black-white quarters of a circle with a diameter of 126mm.
+To obtain centre positions of the targets, the targets were automatically fitted in the point cloud after manual pre-positioning using algorithms of the Leica Cyclone software.